 “Cells and batteries shall be transported according to the provisions applicable to UN 3090, UN 3091, UN 3480, and UN 3481, or UN XXXX and UN XXXY as appropriate, except Special Provision 230 and as otherwise stated in this special provision.”

-377 “Sodium ion [using organic electrolyte], Llithium ion and lithium metal cells and batteries and equipment containing such cells and batteries transported for disposal or recycling, either packed together with or packed without non-lithium or non-sodium batteries, may be packaged in accordance with packing instruction P909 of 4.1.4.1.
+377 “Sodium ion using organic electrolyte, Llithium ion and lithium metal cells and batteries and equipment containing such cells and batteries transported for disposal or recycling, either packed together with or packed without non-lithium or non-sodium ion batteries, may be packaged in accordance with packing instruction P909 of 4.1.4.1.

 These cells and batteries are not subject to the requirements of section 2.9.4. or 2.9.5.
 Additional exemptions may be provided under the conditions defined by modal transport regulations.

 Packages shall be marked “LITHIUM BATTERIES FOR DISPOSAL”, “SODIUM ION BATTERIES FOR DISPOSAL”, or “LITHIUM BATTERIES FOR RECYCLING” or “SODIUM ION BATTERIES FOR RECYCLING”.

+New special provision

+Add a special provision YYY drafted as follows that would be assigned to UN 3292, UN 2795 and the new entries for sodium ion cells and batteries:

+“YYY Sodium-ion batteries using an aqueous alkali electrolyte shall be transported as UN 2795 BATTERIES, WET, FILLED WITH ALKALI, electric storage.”

 Amendments to Packing Instructions